-- If you use a whole pork tenderloin, cut it in 1 inch thick slices.
+- Slice the pork into one inch thick pieces.
 Season each slice with salt and pepper and place them in a roasting pan large enough to accommodate all of them in one layer.
+(I used a 9x13inches)

 - Stir and taste for salt and pepper.

-- Pour the tomato sauce over the meat and make sure the slices of pork are completely covered in sauce.
+- Pour the tomato sauce over the meat and make sure the pork slices are completely covered in sauce.
+Add the bay leaves.

-- Cover the pan with aluminum foil and bake it at 400F for about an hour.
-After an hour, remove the foil and continue baking the meat for another 15 minutes.
+- Cover the pan with aluminum foil and bake it at 400F for about 45 minutes.
+Remove the foil and continue baking the meat for another 15 minutes.

-- Remove and serve it with mashed potatoes, French Fries, salad, rustic bread for dipping in the sauce, pickles.
+- Serve it with mashed potatoes, French Fries, salad, rustic bread for dipping in the sauce, and pickles.